net64-mod/net64-mod.github.io/src/content/wiki/troubleshooting.md

 ---
 layout: page
-title: "Troubleshooting"
+title: 'Troubleshooting'
 ---

 ### I want to play a different gamemode, how do I change it?

 First check to make sure Gameplay voting is enabled for that server, or else then you can’t change it.
 Type `/gamemode` followed by a number (1-8) in the the chat.
 Here’s a list of all gamemodes:

 - `/gamemode 1`: Regular, with interaction/punching